svisser/ipuz/README.md

 * Validation of puzzle structure in JSON or JSONP format.
 * Validation of mandatory missing fields.
-* Sanity checks specifically for certain fields.
+* Sanity checks for fields where possible.

 Writing
 =======